miklevin/MikeLev.in/_posts/2025-11-04-jekyll-nix-flakes-mathjax-liquid-templates.md

 Will it ever finish rendering?
 We do not know, heigh-ho!

 And that's the joke here.
 Respect your time.
-Move to Hyde if you can for phenomenally fast SSG-rendering speeds.
+Move to Hugo if you can for phenomenally fast SSG-rendering speeds.
 Your time is valuable.

 But then so are your skills.
 And if you need to get your 10-years and 10,000